joakimbeng/to-css/README.md

 Type: `Function`
 Default: `NOOP`

-A transform function for property values, gets called for each CSS rule with value and property as params: `options.value(value, property)`. *Must* return a `String`!
+A transform function for property values, gets called for each CSS rule with value and property as params: `options.value(value, property)`.
+Can return a `String` or an array of strings!

 #### `options.property`